-USB audio interface is the most reasonably-priced device among audio interfaces and is most widely-used product as well.
+USB audio interface is the most reasonably-priced device among audio interfaces and is the most widely-used product as well.
 USB or Universal Serial Bus is a kind of format that is capable of connecting a broader selection of external devices to a computer.
-The USB 2.0 has a higher transfer rate for faster distribution of data and it provides more input and output.
-This is also a simple and easy unit to use.
+Over the years, the USB standard has kept getting better.
+The USB 2.0 and 3.0 are now the primary standards for data transfer to computers.

 However, if you are considering using the USB type, keep in mind that this kind of interface can be limiting for users who want to operate with higher resolutions or a variety of input and output.